jag10/blog-hugo/content/articles/installing-unreal-engine-on-fedora-25.md

 title: "installing unreal engine on fedora 25"
 ---
 ## Linking GitHub with EpicGames
+In this article you'll find a way to get unreal engine and make it work on fedora 25.
 Firstly, you need to signup in github and then link your github account with your epic games account: https://www.unrealengine.com/ue4-on-github
 Then you should receive an email confirming you joined up to the epic games organization.
 Once you receive it, you can clone the source code of unreal engine:
 {{<highlight sh>}}